as-if-codes/MyJobPortal/README.md

 ### Job Posting and Management

 - Recruiters can post job vacancies and manage their listings.
-- User-friendly admin panel for recruiters to manage job postings.
+- User-friendly dashboard for recruiters to manage job postings.
+- Generates report for admin of the system.

 ### Profile Management

 - Users can update their profiles, including personal information, contact details, and resumes.

-### Advanced Search

-- Advanced search functionality with filters to narrow down job listings.

-### Notifications

-- Real-time email notifications for job applicants and updates on job applications.

 ## Setup